 No matter how cold it is in the house (from AC running constantly during hot summer days), the swimming pool is the lifesaver for kids.
 This activity usually takes place in the early part of the evening, or after kids wake up from their naps and water is warmer.
 My kids change the water in a 1000-gallon every single day!
 It keeps them cooler during swimming even when its 100 Fahrenheit outside when the water isn’t too warm.
 It is good for them, and mom, as well.
 They get plenty of exercises, which makes them tired and more mellow.

 Ok, since I’ve mentioned the pool, I’ll be a bit more specific on that subject!
-Kids might be embarrassed about me sharing this tidbit with the world, but what if it will help others save money with constantly replacing their pools, not just us?
+Kids might be embarrassed about me sharing this tidbit with the world, but what if it will help others save money by constantly replacing their pools, not just us?
 Let’s be real here.
 How many of you changed your humongous, expensive, easily damageable, above-ground pool over and over again?
 How expensive does it get?
 Kids puncture it with their pool toys, run a bike into it, or the dog gets overly excited and wants to try out how it tastes… Simply put, we got tired of buying expensive pools that don’t last long!

 So, here is the story and the tip.
 Once my husband was at the North 40 store (previously called Ranch & Home) and saw this beautiful 1000 gallon, 9 feet wide by 3 feet tall, blue feeding big, which cost around $300.
 You guys, it was one of the most genius outdoor things we have purchased for kids!
 Plus, it’s blue.
 What more do you need?